LeeVaughn/replacements/exam-questions.md

 </pre>

 <!--* replacement suggestions -->
-Which React Hook would you use to add state to a function component? answer: useState (wrong: createState, stateHook, useEffect)
+Which React Hook would you use to add state to a function component? answer: useState (wrong: createState, stateHook, useEffect, addState)